 In a very short time span we have adjusted to these meteoric changes.
 Whether we like it or not, whether or not we are willing to accept this new reality, it is beyond question that we now live inside a digital cocoon.
 Whether we have joined this digital revolution or not, we are all constantly encased in those hidden 1s and 0s.

 At one point in my life I spent a considerable amount of time working in the theater as an actor, producer, director, and playwright.
-I began acting by studying for two years with Josephine Forsberg at Second City in Chicago and spent some time working with Paul Sills and other improvisational teachers.
+I began acting by studying for two years at Second City in Chicago and spent some time working with other improvisational teachers.
 This training taught me a valuable lesson – get out of my own way.